Oude Rijn (Utrecht and South Holland): Roman era

 In Roman times, the river Oude Rijn formed part of the Roman Empire's northern border (Limes Germanicus).
-At strategic locations the Romans did build guarding-towers and border-guarding castella and castra, including: Laurum (Woerden), Nigrum Pullum (Zwammerdam), Albaniana (Alphen aan den Rijn), Matilo (Leiderdorp), Praetorium Agrippinae (Valkenburg), and Lugdunum Batavorum (Katwijk).
+At strategic locations the Romans built guarding-towers and border-guarding castella and castra, including: Laurum (Woerden), Nigrum Pullum (Zwammerdam), Albaniana (Alphen aan den Rijn), Matilo (Leiderdorp), Praetorium Agrippinae (Valkenburg), and Lugdunum Batavorum (Katwijk).
 Many of the at that time unpopulated locations, evolved into cities and villages.

 In Valkenburg, the layout of the Roman castellum has been marked in the pavement.
 At Woerden and Zwammerdam, Roman ships have been excavated.